lee-hoang-portfolio/mb2-hsv/README.md

 I created a program that uses a breadboard, an LED, a potentiometer, and a microbit to show off the HSV color space.
 The user can turn the potentiometer to adjust the color of the LED.

-More information TBD
+Pressing the buttons on the microbit allows the user to switch between adjusting hue, saturation, or value depending on the letter shown.

 ## How it went

-I found this project challenging due to two primary factors:
+I found this project challenging due to three primary factors:

 1) Setting up the wires/hardware.

 2) Understanding timer interrupts.

+3) LED timing.

 More information TBD